Libbey Inc. (LBY)

 » Libbey, Inc. Q3 2008 Earnings Call Transcript

-Good morning and welcome to Libbey's first quarter 2010 conference call.
-I'm Ken Boerger, Libbey's Vice President and Treasurer, and with me on today's call are John Meier, Chairman and Chief Executive Officer, Greg Geswein, Vice President and Chief Financial Officer, and Scott Sellick, Vice President and Chief Accounting Officer.
+Welcome to Libbey’s fourth-quarter conference call.
+I’m Ken Boerger, Libbey’s Vice President and Treasurer.
+With me on today’s call are John Meier, Chairman and Chief Executive Officer, Greg Geswein, Vice President and Chief Financial Officer, and Scott Sellick, Vice President and Chief Accounting Officer.

 I will start by reading the cautionary statement, and then I will turn the call over to John Meier for his opening comments.
 Material presented today includes forward-looking statements about Libbey, Inc. These statements only reflect Libbey’s best assessment at this time and are subject to risk and uncertainties, including market conditions, competitive pressures, significant cost increases, and currency fluctuation.
 Investors should not place undue reliance on such statements.

-For further information and other important factors potentially affecting performance, please refer to today's press release and the Company's most recent Form 10-K filed on March 15, 2010.
+For further information and other important factors potentially affecting performance, please refer to today’s press release and/or the Company’s Form 10-K for the year ended December 31, 2007.
 With that, I will turn the call over to John Meier.